MarcinOrlowski/laravel-api-response-builder/README.md

 #### ResponseBuilder Configuration ####

-ResponseBuilder configuration can be found in `config/response_builder.php` file and each of its element is heavily documented in the file itself.
+Package configuration can be found in `config/response_builder.php` file and each of its element is heavily documented in the file, so please take a moment and read it.

 Supported configuration keys (all keys **MUST** be present in config file):